-If Then include (a) the estimated value of the acquisition exceeds \$2,500 52.204-3 52.219-1 52.222-36 52.232-23 52.233-1 Taxpayer Identification Small Business Program Representations Affirmative Action for Workers with Disabilities Assignment of Claims Disputes (b) the estimated value of the acquisition exceeds \$10,000 52.222-21 52.222-22 52.222-25 52.222-26 52.222-35 52.222-37 Prohibition of Segregated Facilities Previous Contracts and Compliance Reports Affirmative Action Compliance Equal Opportunity Affirmative Action for Disabled Veterans and Veterans of the Vietnam Era Employment Reports on Disabled Veterans and Veterans of the Vietnam Era (c) the estimated value of the acquisition exceeds \$25,000 52.209-6 Protecting the Government's Interest when Subcontracting with Contractors Debarred, Suspended, or Proposed for Debarment (d) the estimated value of the acquisition exceeds \$100,000 52.203-11 Certification and Disclosure Regarding Payments to Influence Certain Federal Transactions exceeds the simplified lease acquisition threshold.
+If Then include (a) the estimated value of the acquisition exceeds \$2,500 52.204-3 52.219-1 52.222-36 52.232-23 52.233-1 Taxpayer Identification Small Business Program Representations Affirmative Action for Workers with Disabilities Assignment of Claims Disputes (b) the estimated value of the acquisition exceeds \$10,000 52.222-21 52.222-22 52.222-25 52.222-26 52.222-35 52.222-37 Prohibition of Segregated Facilities Previous Contracts and Compliance Reports Affirmative Action Compliance Equal Opportunity Affirmative Action for Disabled Veterans and Veterans of the Vietnam Era Employment Reports on Disabled Veterans and Veterans of the Vietnam Era (c) the estimated value of the acquisition exceeds \$25,000 52.209-6 Protecting the Government's Interest when Subcontracting with Contractors Debarred, Suspended, or Proposed for Debarment (d) the estimated value of the acquisition exceeds \$100,000 Certification and Disclosure Regarding Payments to Influence Certain Federal Transactions (e) the estimated value of the acquisition exceeds the simplified lease acquisition threshold.
 52.203-7 52.209-5 52.215-2 52.219-8 52.223-6 52.233-2 Certificate of Independent Price Determination Anti-Kickback Procedures Certification Regarding Debarment, Suspension, Proposed Debarment, and Other Responsibility Matters Audit and Records-Negotiation Utilization of Small Business Concerns Drug-Free Workplace Service of Protest (f) the estimated value of the acquisition exceeds \$500,000 52.219-9 52.219-16 Small Business Subcontracting Plan Liquidated Damages-Subcontracting Plan (g) the estimated value of the acquisition exceeds \$500,000 and the acquisition includes an evaluation factor that considers the extent of participation of small disadvantaged business concerns in accordance with FAR 19.12.
-52.219-24 52.219-25 Small Disadvantaged Business Participation Program-Targets Small Disadvantaged Business Participation Program-Disadvantaged Status and Reporting (h) the estimated value of the acquisition exceeds \$10 million 52.222-24 Preaward On-site Equal Opportunity Compliance Review
+Small Disadvantaged Business Participation Program-Targets Small Disadvantaged Business Participation Program-Disadvantaged Status and Reporting (h) the estimated value of the acquisition exceeds \$10 million 52.222-24 Preaward On-site Equal Opportunity Compliance Review

-If Then include (i) you require cost or pricing data for work or services exceeding \$500,000 52.215-10 52.215-12 Price Reduction for Defective Cost or Pricing Data Subcontractor Cost or Pricing Data (j) you authorize submission of facsimile proposals 52.215-5 Facsimile Proposals (k) a negotiated acquisition provides monetary incentives based on actual achievement of small disadvantaged business subcontracting targets under FAR 19.1203 and 519.1203.
+If Then include work or services exceeding \$500,000 Price Reduction for Defective Cost or Pricing Data Subcontractor Cost or Pricing Data (j) you authorize submission of facsimile proposals 52.215-5 Facsimile Proposals (k) a negotiated acquisition provides monetary incentives based on actual achievement of small disadvantaged business subcontracting targets under FAR 19.1203 and 519.1203 .
 52.219-26 Small Disadvantaged Business Participation Program-Incentive Subcontracting